xaizone/xaizone.eu/content/post/setup-url-redirect-in-traefik.md

         certresolver: cloudflare
 ```

 And that's it!
 Traefik will now redirect all requests from your old domain (example.com, *.example.com) to your new domain (new-example.com).

+I've included an example of the Traefik dynamic configuration file below.

 ```yml
 # final example of dynamic configuration file